7 Best Health Insurance Plans for Retirees and Seniors

 Want more options?
 Check out all the top picks for the best Medicare Supplement plans.

-Best prescription drug plan: Wellcare
+Best prescription drug plan for seniors and retirees: Wellcare

 Wellcare has the best overall Medicare Part D plans for prescription drugs and stands out for its combination of good ratings and affordability.